EP-u-NW/micro_sfsc_preview/Readme.md

 # MicroSFSC
 The [Shop-Floor Service Connector (SFSC)](https://github.com/nalim2/SFSC) is an easy-to-use, service-orientated communication framework for [Industry 4.0](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution), developed at the [University of Stuttgart](https://www.isw.uni-stuttgart.de/forschung/kommunikation/SFSC/).
 MircoSFSC is a microcontroller ready implementation of the SFSC adapter role.
-This documentation provides a quick overview about the usage and the features of the MicroSFSC framework, where as an in deep analysis can be found in this [white-paper](https://epnw.github.io/micro_sfsc_preview/Eric_Prokop_-_MicroSFSC.pdf)(German).
+This documentation provides a quick overview about the usage and the features of the MicroSFSC framework, whereas an in deep analysis can be found in this [white-paper](https://epnw.github.io/micro_sfsc_preview/Eric_Prokop_-_MicroSFSC.pdf)(German).
+This README presumes that you are familiar with SFSC and its concepts like adapters, cores, services (i.e. server services and publisher services), subscriptions, requests, the service registry, etc.

 This implementation is written in C and [conforms the C99 freestanding standard](https://gcc.gnu.org/onlinedocs/gcc/Standards.html).
 If your compiler only supports ANSI-C, some platform depended adjustments are required.